aslzoda1/SolorGuard/README.md

 This is especially important because solar farms can suffer from significant financial losses due to undetected faults.
 By offering real-time monitoring and predictive analytics, SolarGuard helps operators take action early and avoid costly damage.

-> *"SolarGuard focuses not only on monitoring but also on prevention, making renewable energy systems safer and more reliable for long-term use."* - **Technovation Girls Project**
+> *"SolarGuard focuses not only on monitoring but also on prevention, making renewable energy systems safer and more reliable for long-term use."* - **Technovation Girls Project 2026**

 ---